CodeChrisB/StrawPoll.me-Bot/README.md

 - Open a terminal
 - Navigate to the folder containing strawBot.py
+- Enter the command : pip install requests (this has to be only once)
 - Enter the command : python .\strawBot.py

 If you want to change the question and the anwsers just open the data.py File.
 More Information about what to change is inside the File